rstraser/rstraser/README.md

 ### 👨‍💻 What I work on
 <!-- THEMES-LIST:START -->
-- Food access and secuity
+- Food access and security
 - Ecosystem services in agriculture
 - Data science for good
 <!-- THEMES-LIST:END -->